sagemathinc/cocalc-doc/source/chatgpt.rst

 ChatGPT
 =====================

 ChatGPT can transform how you use CoCalc for learning, writing programs, and writing scientific documents.

-Here are some areas where ChatGPT offers a shortcut to getting results:
+Here are some areas where CoCalc's context-sensitive ChatGPT help can save you time and effort:

 .. contents::
    :local: